How moving conditions vary across Milton Keynes

 Practical planning checklist

-• If permit parking restricts kerb access, arrange a visitor permit and identify legal bays nearest the entrance.
+• If permit parking restricts kerb access, arrange a visitor permit and identify the legal bays nearest the entrance.

 Scenario examples